Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 * 15/Nov/2014 - [Simple auto_ptr](https://codereview.stackexchange.com/q/69943/507)
 * 19/Dec/2014 - [Yet another smart pointer implementation for learning](https://codereview.stackexchange.com/q/74166/507)

-Writing you own implementation of a smart pointer is a bad idea (IMO).
+Writing your own implementation of a smart pointer is a bad idea (IMO).
 The standardization and testing of smart pointers was a nine year process through [boost](https://www.boost.org/), with [boost::shared_ptr](https://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/shared_ptr.htm) and [boost::scoped_ptr](https://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_ptr.htm), finally resulting in the standardized versions being released in C++11: [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) and [std::unique_ptr](https://en.cppreference.com/w/cpp/memory/unique_ptr).

-I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine year standardization processes) getting it working correctly in all contexts is rather a complex endeavor.
+I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine-year standardization processes), getting it working correctly in all contexts is rather a complex endeavor.

-But because it is such a frequent request for review; I want to take a look at smart pointers as a teaching exercise.
-In the next couple of articles I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).
+However, because it is such a frequent request for review, I want to look at smart pointers as a teaching exercise.
+In the next couple of articles, I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).

 ### Warning:
 This article is not for absolute beginners.
 I assume you already know the basics of C++.

 ## First Bash
-So lets get started.
+Let's get started.
 The two most common smart pointers are `unique` and `shared`.
-So lets start with the one that seems the simplest (`unique`)and see where we go.
+Let's start with the simplest (`unique`)and see where we go.

-It would seem that we could bash out a quick unique pointer like this:
+It would seem that we could bash out a quick, unique pointer like this:

-ThorsAnvil::UP Version 1
+#### ThorsAnvil::UP Version 1
 ```c
 namespace ThorsAnvil
 {